ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Some of these parties may publish information about their analysis or use of an artifact.

 SCITT provides a way for Relying Parties to obtain this information in a way that is "transparent", that is, parties cannot lie about the information that they publish without it being detected.
-SCITT achieves this by having producers publish information in a Transparency Service, where consumers (also called Relying Parties) can check the information.
+SCITT achieves this by having producers publish information in a Transparency Service, where Relying Parties can check the information.

 ## Requirements Notation